-Stinky dog breath!
-It could mean gum disease.
+Stinky dog breath could mean gum disease.
 In fact, 80% of dogs have some degree of periodontal disease (gum disease) by the age of three.
-Daily toothbrushing can help, but for many pet parents that’s easier said than done.
-Luckily, there are new, oral microbiome-based approaches to keeping your dog’s mouth healthy.
-We’ll explain why your dog’s dental health is such a huge factor in overall health, and we’ll tell you how the new approaches can help you add years to your dog’s life.
+Daily toothbrushing can help, but for many pet parents, that’s easier said than done.
+Luckily, there are new, oral microbiome–based approaches to keeping your dog’s mouth healthy.
+We’ll explain why your dog’s dental health is such a huge factor in their overall health, and we’ll tell you how the new approaches can help you add years to your dog’s life.

 What Is the Oral Microbiome?

 Just as the gut hosts a diverse community of bacteria, collectively called the gut microbiome, the mouth—at the very beginning of the digestive tract—has its own community of bacteria, known as the oral microbiome.
-While AnimalBiome CEO Dr. Holly Ganz studies the bacteria that live in the gut, Dr. Emily Stein and her company, Primal Health, study the bacteria that make up the oral microbiome.
+Dr. Emily Stein and her company, Primal Health, study the bacteria that make up the oral microbiome.

-In addition to taking in and breaking down food and water, the mouth also provides a vulnerable place where “bad” bacteria and toxins can enter the body.
+In addition to taking in food and water and supplying saliva to begin the process of digestion, the mouth also provides a vulnerable place where “bad” bacteria can enter the body.
 Living on the teeth, tongue, gums, and other surfaces of the oral cavity are beneficial bacteria that help the immune system to protect the body against invasion by these potential pathogens.

 Bacteria in the Mouth Can be Divided Into Two Main Categories:

-1. Beneficial bacteria normally found in healthy mouths that live on the surfaces of the cheeks, tongue, gums, and teeth, and
+- Beneficial bacteria normally found in healthy mouths that live on the surfaces of the cheeks, tongue, gums, and teeth; and

-2. Disease-associated bacteria that live in pockets in the gums.
+- Disease-associated bacteria that live in pockets in the gums (periodontal pockets).
 Disease-associated bacteria contribute to inflammation and gum disease in dogs.

-Saliva also plays an important role, washing away food particles, neutralizing acids produced by bacteria, protecting against foreign microbes, and preventing unhealthy bacterial and fungal overgrowth.
+Saliva also plays an important role, washing away food particles, neutralizing acids produced by bacteria, protecting against undesirable bacteria, and preventing unhealthy bacterial and fungal overgrowth.

 Periodontal Disease (Gum Disease)

-By the age of three, 80% of all dogs have some degree of gum disease.
+By three years of age, 80% of all dogs have some signs of periodontal disease.
 Smaller breeds tend to have more oral health problems than larger dogs, mostly because they drink less water (which washes some bacteria out of the mouth) and produce less saliva (which contains natural antimicrobial agents).
-Age is a big factor too.
+Age is a big factor, too.
 Dogs and humans both tend to develop more dental disease as they get older.

-When bacteria eat sugar (a carbohydrate), they excrete acid, which attacks the protective mucosal lining of the mouth and makes it “leaky.”
-When bad bacteria pass through those microscopic holes they’ve made in the gum tissue, they trigger an overactive response from the immune system, which leads to inflammation—in other words, red, sore, infected gums.
+When certain kinds of bacteria eat sugar (a carbohydrate), they excrete acid, which attacks the protective mucosal lining of the mouth and makes it “leaky.”
+When these bad bacteria pass through the microscopic holes they’ve made in the gum tissue, they trigger an overactive response from the immune system, which leads to inflammation of the gums (gingivitis).

 The acidic waste of those bacteria is also stinky.
-That’s why the first sign of gum disease that a dog parent notices is usually bad breath.
+That’s why the first sign of gum disease that a dog parent notices is usually bad breath (halitosis).
+The good news is that the early stages of periodontal disease are reversible with good dental hygiene practices.

 Why Gum Disease Can Be Life-Threatening

 But an unhealthy mouth doesn’t just cause bad breath.
-As gum disease progresses, it can cause pain, lead to tooth loss, and require expensive dental procedures.
+As gum disease progresses, it can cause chronic mouth pain, tooth loss, and even bone loss.
+Treatment options for such issues will typically involve x-rays, anesthesia, and expensive dental procedures.

-And any infection in the mouth can spread to other parts of the body, require powerful antibiotics (which can disrupt the gut microbiome), and potentially lead to sepsis, an immune system overreaction that can be fatal.
+In addition, any infection in the mouth can spread to other parts of the body.
+Infections and abscesses typically require powerful antibiotics (which can disrupt the gut microbiome) and can potentially lead to sepsis, an immune system overreaction that is often fatal.

 Because its effects extend far beyond the mouth, gum disease may end up shortening a dog’s life by as much as a third.

-You’ve probably been told you should be brushing your dog’s teeth every day, but that’s easier said than done.
+You’ve probably been told you should be practicing good home care by brushing your dog’s teeth every day, but that’s easier said than done.
 A lot of dogs just won’t cooperate.
 In fact, less than 20% of dog parents actually brush their dogs’ teeth.

 In fact, the incidence of dental disease in dogs continues to increase, suggesting that the current approaches to the problem aren’t working.
-According to Banfield’s 2016 State of Pet Health Report, the prevalence of dental disease in dogs increased by 23.3% between 2006 and 2015.
+According to Banfield Pet Hospital’s 2016 State of Pet Health report, the prevalence of dental disease in dogs increased by 23.3% from 2006 to 2015.

 How Does TEEF!
 Work?